bijaydas/kaza/README.md

 - Submit pull requests
 - Improve documentation

-## 📄 License
+## License

-[Your Chosen License - e.g., MIT, Apache]
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

-## 📞 Support
+## Support

 Having issues?
-[Open an issue](https://github.com/yourusername/kaza/issues) or contact support@kaza.com
+[Open an issue](https://github.com/bijaydas/kaza/issues) or contact me@bijaydas.com

-## 💖 Acknowledgements

-- [List any libraries/tools/inspirations]
-- Special thanks to our beta testers and early supporters

----

-**Kaza: Bringing Families Together, One Digital Space at a Time** 🌈